oracle/graal/sulong/docs/user/README.md

 ```

 Where `<bitcode file>` is a compiled program with embedded LLVM bitcode.
 Note: LLVM bitcode is platform dependent.
-The program must be compiled on the
+The program must be compiled for
 the appropriate platform.

 ## Compiling to LLVM bitcode format